cvonfeldt/Microsoft-Cloud-CyberDefenders-CTF-Challenges/Code Blue - APT29/README.md

 <br>

 ### 4.5) The attacker continued enumerating Azure resources and found credentials for a third service account in the deployment history.
 What is the UPN of this third compromised service account?

+Searching for another svc (service) account specifically in properties:

 ![4.5](screenshots/4.5.0.png)